-Temporary structures can be assembled to keep the area compact as a clearly defined zone.
-The Community Pavilion and Model Aircraft Structure can be utilised as necessary.
+Temporary structures can be assembled to clearly define the zone.
+The Community Pavilion and Model Aircraft Structure can be utilised as part of the festival.

 - 1. Main arena with two stages, back-of-house + amenities for the performers and staff - 2.
-Various temporary stalls along inner road - 3.
-Utilising Community Pavilion for amenities, multi-purpose hall. - 4.
-Utilising Model Aircraft Structure amenities as part of back of house for the main arena of the music festival. - 5.
-Additional portable amenities close to parking + camping zones - 6.
-Areas for RVs (50 lots) have been located on land that is level and will not require full landscape regeneration.
+Various temporary stalls along pedestrianised inner roads (excluding emergency vehicles) - 3.
+Festival ticketed area to restrict access to only ticket holders - 4.
+Utilising Community Pavilion for amenities, multi-purpose hall. - 5.
+Utilising Model Aircraft Structure amenities as part of back of house for the main arena of the music festival.
+Access restricted by temporary fencing.

+- 6. Additional portable amenities close to parking + camping zones - 7.
+Areas for RVs (74 lots) have been located on land that is level.
+Sub-soil drainage and soil profile improvement will be needed to create resiliance,

-Areas for camping is strategically located close to parking areas and temporary portable amenities.
+Areas for camping are strategically located close to parking areas and temporary portable amenities.
 There are two options for camping with different environmental qualities:

-- 7. Racecourse camping (~50 tents) - 8.
+- 8. Racecourse camping (~50 tents) - 9.
 Riverside camping (~75 tents)

-new permanent structures temporary structures
+New permanent structures

+Temporary structures

+Festival zones New parking (360 total)

-new parking (305 total) Main pavilion: 25
+Main pavilion: 30 Cricket oval: 55